a-kramer/workarounds/Inkscape/README.md

 ## Experiments with svg images

-Each subsection will quote a command and then try that comman dright afterm if no *svg* image appears, then the command fails on github.
+Each subsection will quote a command and then try that command right after.
+If no *svg* image appears, then the command failed on GitHub.

 The first three methods work in [pandoc](https://pandoc.org/) (`<object>`, `<embed>`, `<iframe>`), rendered in the epiphany browser.